-1. Go to my.unemployment.wisconsin.gov or scan here with your phone's camera:
+- 1. Go to my.unemployment.wisconsin.gov or scan the QR code on the front of this brochure.

 - 2. Read and accept terms and conditions.

-- Create a username and password.
+- 3. Create a username and password.

-You may need to verify your identity as part of this step.
-If you need to verify your identity, you will not be able to file a claim until your identity is verified.

-- 4. Log on to access your claimant portal.

-- 5. Complete your initial claim application.
+Note: When you authorize to use online services, you may be mailed an identity verification letter with a code that must be entered within seven days. - 4.
+Log on to access your claimant portal. - 5.
+Complete your initial claim application.